any-paper-submit/Transformers-in-the-loop/README.md

   * an unique id of the participant
   * *the grammar score* of the participant (could have a value from 0. to 1., we used only the answers of participants with the grammar score >= 0.7)

-**Note:** *left* and *right* options don't corresponds to the actual position of sentences as they appeared in the test -- each time sides were randomized.
+**Note:** *left* and *right* options don't correspond to the actual position of sentences as they appeared in the test -- each time sides were randomized.